algolia/algoliasearch-netlify/docs/schema.md

 All root-level properties are a computation of multiple selectors, with a fallback.
 We might change the extraction logic to add more properties, but **we won't remove root-level properties without a proper deprecation period**.

-All properties that can't be undefined are present in the final record.
+All properties that aren't marked as optional are present in the final record.
 Others can be missing if the Algolia Crawler coudln't find any relevant information.

 ## Schema